ycariaco/ycariaco.github.io/_pages/placenta.md

     <figcaption>Figure 6.
 Mouse and human placentas share key functions but differ in tissue organization and developmental timing.</figcaption>
   </figure>

-  <h2>What our lab is trying to understand</h2>
+  <h2>What the Cariaco Lab is Unlocking</h2>

-  <p>The Cariaco Lab studies how the placenta senses maternal exposures and converts them into biological responses that influence fetal development.
-We are especially interested in the mechanisms that separate resilience from dysfunction.</p>
+  <p>We blend computational innovation with tissue biology to decipher the placenta's molecular playbook.
+By combining advanced mouse models and human datasets with high-throughput imaging, we explore how the maternal environment alters tissue architecture across multiple scales.</p>

   <div class="question-grid">

     <div class="question-card">
       <strong>How does the placenta sense maternal exposures?</strong>
-      We study how metabolic stress, inflammation, drugs, xenobiotics, and environmental contaminants alter placental signaling and tissue organization.
+      We map how metabolic stress, inflammation, and environmental contaminants alter early tissue organization and baseline signaling.
     </div>

     <div class="question-card">
-      <strong>What makes a placenta resilient?</strong>
+      <strong>What drives placental resilience?</strong>
-      We investigate how some placentas preserve vascular development, nutrient transport, immune balance, and growth support under stress.
+      We investigate the protective programs that allow some placentas to maintain vascular growth and stable nutrient transport under stress.
     </div>

     <div class="question-card">
-      <strong>When does adaptation become dysfunction?</strong>
+      <strong>When does adaptation cross into dysfunction?</strong>
-      We examine how compensatory responses may become maladaptive, leading to altered exchange capacity, trophoblast function, and fetal development.
+      We target the molecular thresholds where compensatory changes fail, leading to restricted exchange capacity and poor fetal growth.
     </div>

     <div class="question-card">
-      <strong>How does placental state relate to fetal brain development?</strong>
+      <strong>How does the placenta shape the brain?</strong>
-      We study the placenta–brain axis to understand how altered placental signals may shape fetal neurodevelopmental programs.
+      We explore the placenta–brain axis to identify how altered intrauterine signals disrupt fetal neurodevelopmental pathways.
     </div>

   </div>

-  <p>To answer these questions, we combine experimental models, human placental datasets, histology, immunofluorescence, molecular profiling, and computational image analysis.
-This integrated approach allows us to study the placenta across scales, from molecular pathways to tissue architecture to fetal developmental outcomes.</p>
+  <p>To answer these questions, our lab bridges the gap between classic histology and computational pathology.
+By designing automated, AI-driven digital pipelines alongside standard molecular profiling, we are making advanced quantitative tissue analysis faster, highly reproducible, and universally accessible.</p>

   <div class="references" id="references">
     <strong>References</strong>